 by Blair Lee

-The “neutral” science I’m referring to is science that suffers from omission.
+The neutral science I’m referring to is science that suffers from omission.
 These are middle and high school level science courses that leave out the bits they think will offend people because of their faith and philosophy of life, or omit things to obfuscate the importance and acceptance of science principles and theories.
 Any middle and high school level science course that does not include the main principles and theories that are the foundation of that science is not neutral at all.
 In fact, they would be the opposite of neutral.
-“Neutral” science allows for a pernicious form of proselytizing that for the most part goes unnoticed in the homeschool community.
+“Neutral” science allows for a pernicious form of proselytizing that for the most part goes unnoticed.
 It allows for groups such as the intelligent design camp to sneak their views and beliefs into texts that look like they only teach science.
 Texts that are infused with someone’s religious beliefs are actually well-disguised religious treatise and dogma.
 They are not neutral, and do not represent mainstream science.

 If you had told me a decade ago I would be arguing against religious extremism in science I would have thought you were nuts.
 I am a scientist, not a religious scholar, or a religious philosopher.
-As such I write about science not religion and not philosophy.
-Unfortunately, in the homeschool community, there are authors of science texts who allow their faith to affect their writings about science.
+As such, I write about science not religion and not philosophy.
+Unfortunately, there are authors of science texts who allow their faith to affect their writings about science.
 For someone who is a passionate advocate for the teaching of science this is actually offensive to me.
 It is also disappointing when I see people unwittingly recommend courses that have this sort of religious dogma hidden within them.

 Personal beliefs don’t have a place in science courses.
 It isn’t the job of science to support an individual’s philosophical beliefs.
 It is the job of science to explain how the natural and physical world works, even when scientific explanations are at odds with the person’s philosophical beliefs.
 Science by its very nature is neutral.
 What is neutral for science is to report the facts, accepted principles, and current theories.
 As a textbook author, I do decide what to include and what not to include in my books.
 My decisions for this are based on what is taught at well-regarded universities.
 I choose the best of those courses, look at what they include and how they are structured, and then write courses structured similarly, for the appropriate grade level.
 This is what you should expect from a course you are using to educate your child.